mattan42/CPP-Template-Bootcamp/Stages/5/problem/README.md

 2. Create a `is_human_like` type trait that returns `true` if a type has a public member `int age`.
 3. Extend the `is_human_like` type trait to return `true` if a type has a public member `int age` **or** a public method `age` that returns `int`.

+> [!WARNING]
+> This might be the hardest stage yet.
+It requires knowing the nitty-gritty of the template compilation process and understanding how to use it to our advantage.
+>
+> Don't give up quickly!
+A huge part of writing template code in c++ is fighting with the compiler until something works.
+>
+> Good luck!

 ## Limitations

 - Do not modify the `main.cpp`.